Salesforce vs Sprinklr Comparison

 Both platforms are strong in their domains.
 Salesforce owns the customer record; Sprinklr owns the customer conversation.
 But neither was built to solve the challenge that precedes both CRM management and customer engagement: knowing who to reach, when they're ready to buy, and why your outreach should matter to them right now.

-ZoomInfo is an AI-powered go-to-market platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That intelligence shows not just what happened, but why it happened, and which actions to take next.
 Your team can drive sales from the GTM Workspace, run plays from GTM Studio, or power their own tools through the API and MCP in any front-end.

 If building your customer engagement strategy on verified data and AI-driven intelligence sounds like the missing layer, see how ZoomInfo works.